t-affeldt/minetest_moon_phase/README.md

 # Moon phases
-Make your sky change follow a cycle
+Make your moon follow a realistic cycle

 __Important__: This mod requires at least Minetest 5.2.0 for the game's new sky API.
 Make sure you have the latest version installed or [update your game](https://www.minetest.net/downloads/).